 Zambian ICT professionals have made a significant mark, with women leading and making their presence known.
-Zambia's tech sector has announced its arrival on the African stage in a spectacular way.
+Zambia's tech sector has made a spectacular entrance on the African stage.

-Zambia's technology sector has never been stronger!
-During the 2025 TICON Africa Awards held in Ghana, our ICT talent didn't just participate but dominated by claiming multiple awards among 82 entries across the continent.
+Zambia's technology sector has reached new heights!
+At the 2025 TICON Africa Awards held in Ghana, Zambian ICT professionals achieved a remarkable distinction by securing multiple awards among 82 entries from across the continent, demonstrating Zambia's growing competitiveness and excellence in the African tech landscape.

 Celebrating Zambian Female Tech Leaders

-Two remarkable women’s victories at the TICON Africa Awards reflect Zambia’s face in the technology sector.
-Their victory comes at a crucial time when the technology sector globally is grappling with gender representation.
+The victories of two outstanding women at the TICON Africa Awards highlight Zambia’s leadership in the technology sector.
+These awards are significant because they come at a time when the global technology sector is addressing gender representation, making the recognition of Zambian women particularly notable.

 Matambila Karima Chuunga